okbob/pspg/README.md

 `pspg` reread file immediately.
 This behave can be disabled by option `--no-watch-file` or by specification watch time by option `--watch`.

+# Special options for reading from stream (file or FIFO)

+`pspg` can continually read from file or FIFO (named pipe).
+This behave is default for FIFO.
+For file should be forced by option `--stream`.

+When last writer to FIFO is ending, then `pspg` is ending too.
+This behave can be changed by option `--hold-stream`.
+Default value is 0.
+When `--hold-stream=1` then `pspg` will try to reopen FIFO and will hang until the FIFO will be opened for writing. `--hold-stream=2` is different strategy.
+The `pspg` reopen FIFO in write mode, and then FIFO will be opened until `pspg` is running.

 # Recommended psql configuration
 <pre>
 \pset linestyle unicode